ast-fortiss-tum/autoware_mini_docker/README.md

 ## FAQs

-- Check that the DISPLAY variable is correctly set
+- Check that the DISPLAY variable is correctly set.

 ## TODO